John Reagan: His Light Bulb Moment

 We are aligned with a group of top advisors who share the same philosophy.

-We are an approved advisor with two of the most respected passive institutional mutual fund managers in the world.
+We are an approved advisor with two of the most respected evidence-based institutional mutual fund managers in the world.

 We have a fixed income group that is able to leverage its' buying power to benefit our clients.
 These markets can have very expensive hidden markups that we are able to avoid.

 We have formed professional relationships with other financial experts that are accessible to our clients (estate planning attorneys, accountants and risk management experts).